Israel declares Gaza’s largest city a combat zone as death toll surpasses 63,000

 The ministry is part of the Hamas-run government and staffed by medical professionals.
 The U.N. and independent experts consider it the most reliable source on war casualties.
 Israel disputes its figures but has not provided its own.

-Facing international criticism, Israel instituted what it called “tactical pauses” in Gaza City last month that it said were geared toward letting in more food and aid.
-The pauses included a suspension of fighting from 10 a.m. to 8 p.m., though aid groups have said deliveries remained challenging due to blockade, looting and Israeli restrictions.
+Facing international criticism, Israel instituted what it called “tactical pauses” in Gaza City and two other populated areas last month that it said were geared toward letting in more food and aid.
+The pauses included a daily halt in fighting from 10 a.m. to 8 p.m., though aid groups have said deliveries remained challenging due to blockade, looting and Israeli restrictions.

 Midday Friday, the military said it had suspended pauses, marking the latest escalation after weeks of preparatory strikes in some of the city’s neighborhoods and calling up tens of thousands of reservists.